Processes used on Springs, Wire Forms & Special Forms

 - Shot Peening: Shot peening is a cold working process used to produce a compressive residual stress layer and modify mechanical properties of metals.
 It entails impacting a surface with shot (round metallic, glass, or ceramic particles) with force sufficient to create plastic deformation.
 It is done to achieve longer life of the spring, sometimes 5 to 10 times longer.

 - Passivation of Stainless Springs: Passivation is the removal of exogenous iron or iron compounds from the surface of stainless steel by means of a chemical dissolution, most typically by treatment with an acid solution that will remove the surface contamination, but will not significantly affect the stainless steel itself.
 The iron or iron compounds that are found on the stainless are from the machining or forming process of the spring or wire.
 Specs: AMS-QQ-P-35 (Types II, VI, VII, & VIII) and A 967-96 and SPEC #3 (Johnson/Evinrude)

 - Passivate & Wax

 - Passivate & UV Wax

 - Passivate & Burnish

 - Austempering: Heat treat process of medium to high carbon steel.

 - Heat Treating: Annealing, case hardening, carbonitriding, induction, nitriding & vaccuum.

 - Deburring: Small burrs, which can be left by the coiling/forming process and/or cut off, are sometimes removed by a process called deburring.
 It is an additional step and adds cost to the part.
-It improves the surface of the material besides breaking the sharp edges, which can enhance the life of the spring.
+It improves the surface of the material besides breaking the sharp edges, which can enhance the life of the part.
 This can be done both in-house or at an outside vendor.